isomerpages/ncss-ssi/index.md

   the training needs of the social service sector.
 image: /images/isomer-logo.svg
 permalink: /
-notification: 'n view of the Budget 2022 announcement, the GST rate will increase from 7% to 8% from 1<sup>st</sup> Jan 2023 and to 9% from 1<sup>st</sup> Jan 2024. <br><br>The <a target="_blank"
+notification: 'In view of the Budget 2022 announcement, the GST rate will increase from 7% to 8% from 1<sup>st</sup> Jan 2023 and to 9% from 1<sup>st</sup> Jan 2024. <br><br>The <a target="_blank"
   href="https://iltms.ssi.gov.sg/Registration/Course">iLTMS</a> is now live,